techthoughts2/Catesta/docs/Catesta-FAQ.md

 Help workflow:

 Craft excellent comment based help -> Run build -> markdown files generated -> xml file generated from markdown -> functions combined to psm1 -> comment based help stripped in psm1 and replaced with reference to external xml file -> parent level markdown docs updated for easy documentation reading in markdown on your repo.

+### Why does Catesta not support help creation for Vault Extension projects?

+Because of the nested nature of the vault extension, and how user facing functions are surfaced up, Catesta does not support automated help generation via platyPS for Vault extension projects.

+### I created a fresh vault extension project and my build process is already showing a failure

+By default a freshly created vault extension module already violates several PSScriptAnalyzer rules:

+* *PSUseToExportFieldsInManifest*
+* *PSReviewUnusedParameter*

+This is normal, and the build / test validation process is doing it's job.
+You'll need to correct your manifest to not use wildcards.
+You will also need to add content to your extension psm1 to actually engage the variables.